Elizabeth City curfew extended to midnight; protesters get permit, sit-in at sheriff’s office parking lot for 10th night of protests

 A few minutes later, the brothers came out permit in-hand.
 They now can protest every night until May 15.

-“When this thing first happened 10 days ago, there was no way I was going to tell protestors ‘You need a permit,’” said Elizabeth City Manager Montre Freeman.
+“When this thing first happened 10 days ago, there was no way I was going to tell protesters ‘You need a permit,’” said Elizabeth City Manager Montre Freeman.

 Freeman says it was a good time to make sure the permit law was being enforced and now he is looking at the curfew.